 Global Radiation Oncology Workforce (GROW) Scholarships

-To broaden awareness and support for cancer education and treatment in developing countries, the American College of Radiation Oncology (ACRO) Board of Chancellors and supporters of the College have dedicated funding to enable international travel to assist in radiation oncology related outreach.
-In collaboration with RadiatingHope.org and the ACRO Global Health subcommittee, the ACRO Resident Subcommittee offers an opportunity for residents and young physicians to rotate in a developing country with an expert in the field.
+To broaden awareness and support for cancer education and treatment in developing countries, the ACRO Board of Chancellors and supporters of the College have dedicated funding to enable international travel to assist in radiation oncology related outreach.

-Applicants should be driven to provide meaningful outreach and humanitarian support to the destination program, clinic, or institution and are required to work with Radiating Hope (RadiatingHope.org) on a project that will advance cancer care in the designated country.
+Applicants should be driven to provide meaningful outreach and humanitarian support to the destination program, clinic, or institution.
+Applicants interested in the Radiating Hope expedition will be required to work on a collaborative project that will advance cancer care.
+(RadiatingHope.org).
 Further details are be provided within application materials.

 2016: Shefali Gajjar, MD